About bidding features on the Display Network

 - Bid adjustments: To gain more control over when and where your ad is shown, you can set bid adjustments at the campaign and ad group level.

 If you’re using manual bidding, you have already set a bid at the ad group level.
+If you’re using portfolio strategies, then you’ve set a bid at the portfolio level.
 When you don't have custom bids enabled (or your custom bids don’t apply to where your ad is shown), AdWords uses your default bid.
-Your default bid can be inherited from your ad group bid.
+Your default bid can be inherited from your ad group bid or portfolio bid.

-For example, if you've set an ad group bid of $1, and you haven't enabled custom bids, your Max.
-CPC column will show your ad group bid amount, and you won't be able to edit this bid from the statistics table.
+For example, if you've set an ad group bid of $1, and you haven't enabled custom bids, your ”Default Max.
+CPC” column will show your ad group bid amount, and you won't be able to edit this bid from the statistics table.

 Important: You can set custom bids on only one targeting method within each ad group.